Allyson-AI/FuncMaster/README.md

 ### Running the App

 1. **Download the Model**: Ensure you download the desired model version from Hugging Face, specifically the `GGUF` variant.
-2. **Model Integration**: Place the downloaded model in the appropriate directory within the `RNExample` app.
-3. **Configure the App**: Depending on the model you're using (Instruct vs. Chat), adjust the `instruct` variable in `App.jsx`.
+2. **Configure the App**: Depending on the model you're using (Instruct vs. Chat), adjust the `instruct` variable in `App.jsx`.
    - For Instruct: Set `instruct` to `true`.
    - For Chat: Ensure `instruct` is set to `false`.
-4. **Launch the App**: Use Xcode to build and run the app on your device.
+3. **Launch the App**: Use Xcode to build and run the app on your device.
 To test the model, tap the file button within the app interface.
+4. **Model Integration**: Click the 'File' Icon to load your model into the app.

 ### Model and Accuracy